First Look: 5.56 SAINT Pistol

 An all-new Trinity Force Breach Brace covers the forearm brace needs, and meets ATF requirements for pistol classification.
 Minimalist in design, this brace is simple, straightforward and effective.

-The brace is adjustable via two allen head screws, and it locks up like a bank vault when secured.
+The brace locks up like a bank vault when secured in position.
 The BCMGunfighter Mod.3 pistol grip will feel familiar to SAINT owners, as will the enhanced nickel boron coated trigger.

-The handguard is another BCM fan favorite, the PMCR polymer handguard that’s exclusive to the SAINT Pistol and features M-LOK slots.
+The forend is another BCM fan favorite, the PMCR polymer forend that’s exclusive to the SAINT Pistol and features M-LOK slots.
 It includes heat shielding for extended range sessions, or in case you really need to party in a defensive situation.
 The barrel is 9.6″, a pretty optimal length for a pistol.